What Is A Video Wall & How Does It Work? (& Installation Guide)

 - Parks and stadiums can display frequently asked questions

 3. Different Types of Content Simultaneously

 A video wall that is powered by content management software is designed to display different types of content simultaneously.
 For instance, a campus can use a video wall to display maps, school events, and useful information like weather, news and social media.

 LED video walls offer a lot of flexibility in design.
-They can be curved to fit around corners and columns, shaped in architectural ways outside of the traditional rectangle or square install.
+For instance, they can be curved to fit around corners and columns.
+Additionally they can be shaped in architectural ways outside of the traditional rectangle or square install.